FunkeGoodVibe/TenacityiOS/README.md

 This project began January 2018.
 We presented the completed project to our client at the end of March 2018.

+    Download Dr Josh Video Tutorial

-This github does not contain the code history, and the Kanban board used for communication cannot be viewed as this project was completed on a separate github account.
+Please note, this project (Kanban board + code commits) were completed on a different github account.

-    Please download Dr Josh Video Tutorial

-For a very, very general overview how the app works.